fairdevices/fairdevices.org/_posts/2025-12-09-development-diary-damper.md

 ## 3 fundamental differential equations for mass-spring-damper-sytsem

-The following [Octave Download](https://octave.org/download.html "GNU Octave") script calculates and plots the amplitude of a damped mass-spring oscillator depending on the excitation frequency.
+The following [GNU Octave](https://octave.org/download.html "Octave Download") script calculates and plots the amplitude of a damped mass-spring oscillator depending on the excitation frequency.

 {% raw %}{% highlight octave %}
 % feder_masse_amplitude.m